uoForms/Data-Mining/README.md

 # Machine Learning
-An overview to principles and concept of Data Mining.
+An overview to principles and concept of Machine Learning.